Victoria Hamilton Mysteries

 Bestselling Cozy & Historical Mysteries

-> Upcoming Releases <
+> New & Upcoming Releases <

-Available now from Beyond the Page Publishing a NEW Merry Muffin
+Available from Beyond the Page Publishing a NEW Vintage Kitchen Mystery by Victoria Hamilton.

 Order the E-Book Now:

-Order the Paperback Version Now:
+Order the Paperback Version:

 Testimonials